 Despite its simple looks, this font is just about the densest thing I can create on a 5x5 grid without obfuscating the letters themselves.

 While using this font I discovered some unforeseen uses for shaded styles such as this.
 Since the "antialiasing" occurs in only one shade and never overlaps or replaces solid pixels, it can be easily mass-selected.
-One can quickly and easily convert this font into the non-antialiased version, or clone the layer the translucent pixels are on and achieve more interesting effects.This is a clone of Telos Unicase
+One can quickly and easily recolor sections of the font, convert it to the non-antialiased version, or clone the layer the translucent pixels are on and achieve more interesting effects.This is a clone of Telos Unicase

 A 5x5 Greek pixel font designed by request for a friend.
 This is going to be used in some amusing comics!
 Too bad I won't be able to read them. :D